-A lovely place, this hare’s scrape of a lay-by, situated just below Carn Enoch on the hills above Dinas Island.
-To the north and west is mainly sea and to the south and east rural Wales.
-There are no large towns for many miles and the darkness here runs clear and deep.
+A lovely place, this hare’s scrape of a lay-by below Carn Enoch on the hills above Dinas Island.
+To the north and west is mainly sea, and to the south and east rural Wales.
+There are no large towns for many miles and the darkness runs clear and deep.

-I like to arrive at twilight and sit as the world-clamour is replaced by a sheep-punctuated silence and the detailed landscape reduced to a lumpy skyline of soft dark hills.
+I arrive at twilight, and sit as the world-clamour is replaced by a sheep-punctuated silence: the detailed landscape reduced to a lumpy skyline of soft dark hills.
 The sense of peace is transformational, inducing a feeling of calm and opening.

-As twilight deepens the lights around Newport appear, followed by the first stars.
-It is as if the town lights have lured the wild stars into visibility as decoys will lure wild geese.
-But the time scale over which the stars appear is awkward, too long, unless you have an astronomer’s patience to watch continuously, but short enough so that, having looked away, and maybe become momentarily distracted, you find, on looking back, the sky quite changed.
+Then, as twilight deepens the lights around Newport appear, followed by the first stars.
+It is as if the town lights have lured the wild stars into visibility, as plastic decoys lure wild geese.
+But the timescale over which the stars appear is awkward; too long, unless you have an astronomer’s patience, to watch continuously, but short enough so that, having looked away, and maybe become momentarily distracted, you find on looking back, the sky quite changed.
 It reminds me of what happens in spring, when, one moment there are a few leaves against bare branches and the next a cathedral of green.
-Both transformations seem at once gradual and sudden.
+Both transformations are at once gradual and sudden.

 But this place is not only beautiful by night.
-To the north lies the stretch of coast and sea-scape around Newport Bay and to the south the Preseli hills.
-The Preselis are not high, reaching only 536m at their highest point, but they are heath and moor and, for me, possess an unexpected wildness.
+To the north lies the stretch of coast and seascape around Newport Bay, to the south the Preseli hills.
+The Preselis are not high, only 536m at their highest point, but they are heath and moor and possess an unexpected wildness.
 There are no lofty peaks, but the open landscape induces a sort of walking meditation in which, because of this very openness, attention becomes focused on nearby details rather than distant vistas; the quick mid-stride gurgle of a stream running invisibly in the channel it has cut in the peat; patterns of rock and lichen; changes in vegetation; a momentary flash of sky in water collected around the base of a boulder.
-In the summer there is the constant background of the skylark’s song; a stream of summer consciousness mingling with the soft scents and changing airs of the moor.
+In the summer there is the constant background of the skylark’s song; a stream of summer consciousness that mingles with the soft scents and changing airs of the moor.
 Walking up here clears the mind and spirit leaving space to think and feel.

 Mynydd Dinas An early frost; white and sharp under a blue sky.
 The air full of larks and the scent of sheep.
 Grey rocks rise abruptly from winter-brown grass, their skin lined and textured like elephant hide, and with the same feeling of mass and warmth.
 To have spent the night up here.
 A clear dark sky, sliver moon, pin sharp milky way and Orion dipping toward the sea.
 A night to have felt part of the universe and to have remembered.